 Ships: All Carnival Cruise Line vessels except Carnival Paradise

-If you’re a Carnival cruiser who likes a cocktail, you’re almost guaranteed to be in the Alchemy Bar fan club.
+If you’re a Carnival Cruise Line cruiser who likes a cocktail, you’ll surely like Alchemy Bar fan club.

 3. Sunset Bar